bilalagha/SevenTest/README.md

     "Redis": "127.0.0.1:6379"
   },

+## Startup
+If Mutliple Statup project is not configured already :
+After opening the solution Go To Solution Property and select MultipProjects in statup projects Select Start in Action Drop Downs of SevenTest.WebApi and SevenTest.ConsoleOutput project and Click Apply So that Both project Run At A time

 ## Questions/Assumptions
 Some Question arose and I have developed is as per my assumption, I can fix it if after clearification found out that assumption are wrong.